Tips to Set Up Winning Split URL Tests (and Some Common Mistakes to Avoid) in 2026

 • Test different page designs or content without jeopardizing your conversion rate.
 By randomly splitting website traffic between the Original version and Variations, you can be sure that any statistically significant variance in performance is related to the experience, rather than factors such as traffic source or time of day.

-How to Set up a Split URL Test in Convert Experiences
+How to Set Up a Split URL Test in Convert Experiences

 Create a Hypothesis

 Once you’ve determined why you want to test a specific area of your sales funnel, it’s time to establish a hypothesis.
+With your hypothesis, you’re attempting to solve a problem by speculating about what might perform better than the existing version.

 Update hypothesis Convert Experiences